a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-class-overview.md

 ```

 This adds two NPCs to the map -- the [walrus](./npcs.md#walrus) (`Walrus` class) and the [dinosaur](./npcs.md#dinosaur) (`Dinosaur` class).
-The `getMapTile` `Map` method is used to make it easier to place the enemy on a specific tile index in the map by
+The `getMapTile` `Map` method is used to make it easier to place the NPC on a specific tile index in the map by
 getting the tile at that index's location.
 The other setters, like `setExistenceFlag` and `setInteractScript` are map entity attributes
 set up here in order to make the NPCs behave a specific way, and are covered in more detail in both the [scripts](./scripts.md) and [NPCs](./npcs.md) pages.